 \section{Exact Computational Methods}

-In addition to the derivations of the lower bounds on the number of relocations, we present in this section a new MIP model that can be directly computed by an MIP solver to derive an optimal solution.
-Moreover, after observing that some strong MIP relaxations of the BRP can be computed quickly, we develop an MIP formulation based exact algorithm that can further improve our solution capacity.
-As shown in Section~\ref{section_experiments}, comparing to the state-of-the-art formulation, those two approaches have significantly better computational performances.
+In addition to the derivations of the lower bounds on the number of relocations, we present in this section a new MIP model of the BRP that can be directly computed by an MIP solver.
+After observing that some strong MIP relaxations of the BRP can be computed quickly, we develop an MIP formulation based exact algorithm that can further improve our solution capability.
+As shown in Section \ref{section_experiments}, comparing to the state-of-the-art formulation, the two approaches have significantly better computational performances.

 { As previously mentioned, a particular system might have additional concerns and requirements, and MIP formulations are actually flexible and general to handle them.
 This advantage is illustrated in the next section where results developed in this section are extended to accommodate several practical considerations that often occur in container yards or steel slab yards.
 Unless otherwise stated, the BRP is referred to variant 9, a rather standard one, in the remainder of this paper. }